ElementsProject/lightning/doc/lightning-offer.7.md

 automatically enables the processing of an incoming invoice\_request, and issuing of invoices.

-Note that it creates two variants of the offer: a signed and an unsigned one (which is smaller).
-Wallets should accept both: the current specification allows either.
+Note that for making an offer to *pay* someone else, see lightning-invoicerequest(7).

 The *amount* parameter can be the string "any", which creates an offer that can be paid with any amount (e.g. a donation).
 Otherwise it can